Azure/dalec/website/docs/quickstart.md

 In the next section of the spec, we define the [sources](sources.md) that we will be pulling from.
 In this case, we are pulling from a git repository.

-One thing to note, in many build systems you will not have access to the Internet while building the package, and indeed that is the case with the `mariner2` target.
+One thing to note: in many build systems you will not have access to the Internet while building the package, and indeed that is the case with the `mariner2` target.
 As such, this build will fail because `go build` will try to download the go modules.
 For this reason, we added a `generate` section to the source to run `go mod download` in a docker image with the `src` source mounted and then extract the go modules from the resulting filesystem.

 ```yaml
 sources: